crlucero/Angular-SiteRebuild/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 #### A program that is a rebuild of the NextOnTop website.

 #### Link to live deployed website (https://siterebuild-6ed07.firebaseapp.com)

 ## Description

 This program is an application that will rebuild the NextOnTop website using Angular.
 When BLOGS is clicked in navbar, users can see a list of posted blogs and enter their own blog if they wish to.

 ## Setup/Installation Requirements to run program

+- Clone from Github

+- Navigate to root project directory in the terminal.

+- Input npm install into the terminal to install dependancies.

+- Create your own api-keys.ts file in the app folder and populate it with your own firebase credentials.

+- Input ng build into the terminal.

+- Input ng serve to deploy the server to localhost, or firebase deploy to deploy to your own firebase hosting.

 ### Development server